twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/encryption/gpg.md

 ## Muting gpg output

-Since gpg sends some info messages to stderr instead of stdout, you will see some output even if you redirect stdout to to `/dev/null`.
+Since gpg sends some info messages to stderr instead of stdout, you will see some output even if you redirect stdout to `/dev/null`.

 You can mute this by adding `--quiet` to the `gpg.args` key in your
 configuration: